borntofrappe/fullstack-d3/README.md

 Since the visualization relies on the color of individual cells, is useful to show trends over time.
 It is not as effective to describe small differences between values.

-The demo itself includes a button to cycle through different metrics, similarly to the bar charts developed innthe fifth chapter, `05 - Interactions`.
+The demo itself includes a button to cycle through different metrics, similarly to the bar charts developed in the fifth chapter, `05 - Interactions`.

-In terms of d3, the project is an excellent exercise with the `d3-time` module, specifically `d3.timeWeeks`, `d3.timeMonths` and the directives included in the parsing, formatting functions.
+In terms of D3, the project is an excellent exercise with the `d3-time` module, specifically `d3.timeWeeks`, `d3.timeMonths` and the directives included in the parsing, formatting functions.

 ### Radar